Appointment booking

 Direct calendar actions to inspect first

-Teams that want source-controlled answers plus documented Calendly or Cal.com actions that can show available slots and support appointment booking inside the AI-agent workflow.
+Teams that want answers grounded in approved content plus documented Calendly or Cal.com actions that can show available slots and support appointment booking inside the AI-agent workflow.

 The docs support calendar actions, but you still need to test the exact event, timezone, reschedule path, lead fields, and what happens when no slot is available.
 Check current AI Action limits before buying.